Advisor's Edge

-Advisor's Edge is a Canadian magazine for client-facing financial advisors that is published by Transcontinental Media.
+Advisor's Edge is a Canadian magazine for client-facing financial advisors that is published by Newcom Media.

 In 2016, Advisor's Edge published six issues.
-Advisor.ca is updated each business day.
+Its website, Advisor.ca, is updated each business day.

 History and profile

 Advisor's Edge was founded in June 1998 by Maclean Hunter Publishing, which was part of Rogers Media, a subsidiary of Rogers Communications Inc. In September 2016, Rogers Media announced it was divesting all its business-to-business publications.
-On December 1, 2016, Advisor's Edge was acquired by Transcontinental Media.
+On December 1, 2016, Advisor's Edge was acquired by Montreal-based Transcontinental Media.
+On September 19, 2019, Advisor's Edge and two other Transcontinental magazines were acquired by Toronto-based Newcome Media.

 The readership of Advisor's Edge includes more than 33,500 client-facing investment and financial advisors.
 Conseiller, sister magazine of Advisor's Edge, reaches francophone financial advisors in Quebec.
 Conseiller was started in 2000.

 Awards

 Advisor's Edge has won the following recent awards: